How to pay yourself as a business owner in Canada

 What the household needs

-Finding a balance
+Finding the right balance

-Most business owners pay themselves conservatively – typically just enough to cover personal living expenses.
+Most business owners pay themselves conservatively, typically just enough to cover personal living expenses.
 This approach protects business cash flow and provides financial flexibility.

 Pay yourself consistently at regular intervals to maintain stable personal finances.
 Predictable income helps you budget effectively and reduces financial stress.
+There will be negotiable items in both the home and business budgets, so be prepared for some give and take, especially during the early days.

-Using accounting software makes it easy to track your finances, manage payroll, and see your cash flow in real time.
-Clear, up-to-date information helps you make better decisions about paying yourself.
+Xero's cloud accounting software makes it easy to track your finances, manage payroll, and see your cash flow in real time.
+Clear, up-to-date information helps you make better decisions about paying yourself and growing your business, so get one month free and see how it works.

 FAQs on paying yourself as a business owner